wix-incubator/DetoxRecorder/README.md

 detox recorder --configuration "ios.sim.release" --outputTestFile "~/Desktop/RecordedTest.js" --testName "My Recorded Test" --record
 ```

-**Note:** If your Detox configuration resides outside of package.json, make sure that the configuration file is a valid JSON file.
+**Note:** Detox Recorder only supports valid JSON configuration files.
+If your Detox configuration resides outside of package.json, make sure that the configuration file is a valid JSON file.
 Arbitrary JS code is not supported.

 Or, alternatively, to start a recording of an already installed app, run the following command: